Skip to product information

 ‘See for yourself.
 It’s on my desk.’

-At first, I see nothing resembling a parcel, then my eyes drop to a 128 page ruled exercise book atop a thick stack of A4 paper.
+At first, I see nothing resembling a parcel, then my eyes drop to a 128-page ruled exercise book atop a thick stack of A4 paper.
 I open the exercise book and see multiple columns of neat, small, Chinese characters that I cannot read.
 Inside the front cover is a loose A4 page folded in half.
 I open it and read:

-To my crazy niece, Camilla.
+To my crazy niece.

 I lower the note and turn to Tony.
 ‘Um… boss, do you mind if I read the rest of this in the privacy of my room?’